-Case 1 One state, one federal rate code area, one rating region and all groups are in one state:
+Case 1 One State, one Federal rate code area, one rating region and all groups are in one State:

 The carrier operates in the State of Texas.
-The FEHBP has one rate code area in Texas.
-Two SSSGs are required.
+The FEHBP has one rate code area in Texas; two SSSGs are required.
 The carrier controls the rates for all of Texas.
 Therefore, Texas is the rating region.
 All the groups the carrier contracts with are in Texas.
-The total enrollment in Texas for each group that has 5% of its enrollment in the Federal rate code area should be compared with the FEHBP enrollment to decide if the group is an SSSG.
+The total enrollment in Texas for each group that has 5 percent of its enrollment in the Federal rate code area should be compared with the FEHBP enrollment to decide if the group is an SSSG.

-Case 2 One state, two federal rate code areas, one rating region and all groups are in one state:
+Case 2 One State, two Federal rate code areas, one rating region and all groups are in one State:

 The carrier operates in the state of Texas.
 The FEHBP has two rate code areas in Texas: one in Dallas and one in Houston.
-Two SSSGs are required for each federal rate code area.
+Two SSSGs are required for each Federal rate code area.
 The carrier controls the rates for all of Texas.
 Therefore, Texas is the rating region.
 All the groups the carrier contracts with are in Texas.
-If at least 5% of the total enrollment of a group is in the Federal rate code area in Dallas, then carrier should use the total enrollment of that group in Texas to compare with the FEHBP enrollment in Dallas to determine if a group is an SSSG for the Dallas rate code area.
+If at least 5 percent of the total enrollment of a group is in the Federal rate code area in Dallas, the carrier should use the total enrollment of that group in Texas.
+The carrier should compare the group's total enrollment with the FEHBP's enrollment in Dallas to determine if the group is an SSSG for the Dallas rate code area.
 Carrier follows the same procedure to select SSSGs in Houston.

-Case 3 One state, two federal rate code areas, two rating regions are in one state:
+Case 3 One State, two Federal rate code areas, two rating regions are in one State:

 The carrier operates in the State of Texas.
 The Dallas rating region controls rates in Dallas.
 The Houston rating region controls the rates in Houston.
 Therefore, there are two rating regions in Texas.
-The FEHBP has two rate code areas in Texas: one in the Dallas rating region and one in the Houston rating region.
-Two SSSGs are required for each federal rate code area.
+The FEHBP has two rate code areas in Texas: one in Dallas and one in Houston.
+Two SSSGs are required for each Federal rate code area.
 The carrier contracts with the XYZ group in Texas.
-If at least 5% of the total XYZ Group enrollment in the Dallas rating region is in the Federal rate code area in Dallas, then the carrier should compare the total XYZ Group enrollment in Dallas with the FEHBP enrollment in Dallas to determine if the group is an SSSG for the Dallas rate code area.
+If at least 5 percent of the total XYZ Group enrollment in the Dallas rating region is in the Federal rate code area in Dallas, then the carrier should use the total XYZ group enrollment in Dallas.
+The carrier should compare the group's total enrollment in Dallas with the FEHBP's enrollment in Dallas to determine if the group is an SSSG for the Dallas rate code area.
 The XYZ Group's rates in Dallas will be used to determine any discounts.
 Carrier follows the same procedure to select SSSGs in Houston.
 The XYZ group may be an SSSG in Houston based on its enrollment there.

-Case 4 One state, one federal rate code area, one rating region and some groups are in more than one state:
+Case 4 One State, one Federal rate code area, one rating region and some groups are in more than one State:

 The carrier operates in the State of Texas.
-The FEHBP has one rate code area in Texas.
-Two SSSGs are required.
+The FEHBP has one rate code area in Texas; two SSSGs are required.
 The carrier controls the rates in Texas.
 Therefore, Texas is the rating region.
 The carrier contracts with XYZ Corporation, which has enrollees in Texas and nine other states.
-If at least 5% of the total XYZ Corporation enrollment in Texas is in the Federal rate code area, the carrier should use the total XYZ Corporation enrollment in Texas to compare with the FEHBP enrollment in Texas to determine if a group is an SSSG.
+If at least 5 percent of the total XYZ Corporation enrollment in Texas is in the Federal rate code area, then the carrier should use the total XYZ Corporation enrollment in Texas to compare with the FEHBP enrollment in Texas to determine if the group is an SSSG.
 The XYZ Corporation's rates in Texas will be used to determine any discounts.

-Case 5 One state, two federal rate code areas, one rating region and some groups are in more than one state:
+Case 5 One State, two Federal rate code areas, one rating region and some groups are in more than one State: